Aw! Watch Enrique Iglesias Make His Twins Burst Into Giggles

 "Tough audience to entertain," he wrote beside the video, adding laughing and turkey emojis.

-Even his wife, Anna Kournikova enjoyed the video and gave it her sign of approval with a like.
+Even his wife, Anna Kournikova, enjoyed the video and gave it her sign of approval with a like.

 Kournikova and Iglesias welcomed their little bundles of joy back in December 2017.
-Since then, the proud parents have given fans just a few sneak peeks into their family's private life, such as by posting footage of the twins getting ready for the World Cup and their dad giving a few kisses.
+Since then, the proud parents have given fans just a few sneak peeks into their family's private life, such as by posting footage of the twins getting ready for the World Cup and their dad giving some kisses.

 While the singer continues to tour the world, nothing seems to beat spending quality time with his loved ones.